Quebec - Data Protection Overview

 The CAI's adjudication division decides applications for review made under the Quebec Access Act and applications for examination of disagreements made under the Quebec Private Sector Act, to the exclusion of any other court.

-Upon receiving an application, the CAI must give the parties an opportunity to submit their observations.
+Upon receiving an application, the CAI must give the parties an opportunity to submit their observations, including through a mediation process.

 The CAI has all the powers necessary for the exercise of its jurisdiction; it may make every order it considers appropriate to protect the rights of the parties, and decide on every matter of fact or of law.